SaiKrishnaKolusu/Portfolio/README.md

 ## Project Highlights:
--**Interactive Data Exploration**: This dashboard offers a dynamic experience with slicers and filters for gender, age group, and profession.
+**Interactive Data Exploration**: This dashboard offers a dynamic experience with slicers and filters for gender, age group, and profession.
 Users can drill down into trends and personalize visualizations to uncover deeper insights.

--**Customized Visualizations**: Designed with a fashion-inspired color palette, the dashboard includes a variety of visualizations such as treemaps, pie charts, line charts, scatter plots, and stacked column charts for an engaging user experience.
+**Customized Visualizations**: Designed with a fashion-inspired color palette, the dashboard includes a variety of visualizations such as treemaps, pie charts, line charts, scatter plots, and stacked column charts for an engaging user experience.

 ## Key Insights Uncovered:
 **Demographics Overview**: Understand the distribution of age groups and gender to better segment audiences.